Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ![](/assets/geo-odk-7-finalized-form.png)

-#### Collecting Data in Multiple Languages
+### Collecting Data in Multiple Languages

 If you need to collect data in multiple languages, you can set it up in your form. _[Learn how](09-XLSForms.md)_

 Once you've chosen your default language and set up your questions in all the languages you need, you'll be able to toggle between the languages during data collection.
-Select the three dots in the upper right, then **Change Language**, then the language of your choice.
+Select the **More actions** button in the upper right, then **Change Language**, then the language of your choice.

 ![](/assets/multi-lang-geoodk.png)

-### Collecting Location Data: GeoTrace, GeoShape, and GeoPoint {#geotracing}
+## Collecting Location Data: GeoTrace, GeoShape, and GeoPoint {#geotracing}

 During [data collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options.